microsoft/Ceruleoscope/README.md

   - Add this config setting to the function app:\
         **`PLAYWRIGHT_BROWSERS_PATH=/home/site/wwwroot/node_modules/playwright-chromium/.local-browsers/`**

-  - Add Managed Identity and Key Vault, configure the function to access they Key Valut for storing test secrets
+  - Add Managed Identity and Key Vault, configure the function to access they Key Vault for storing test secrets

   - Add config settings to store variable data, access it via `process.env["config_name"]` in test